-I had a near death experience on Saturday February 11, 2017.
-After gulping two cold pet bottles of Coca-Cola, I retired to a friend’s hotel room to catch some sleep in preparation for our planned night out.
+I recently had a near death experience on a Saturday that was meant to be fun-filled.
+After gulping two cold pet bottles of Coca-Cola at a bar, I retired to a friend’s hotel room to catch some sleep in preparation for our planned night out.
 After about 30 minutes or so, I woke up with the first and only bout of psychosis that I have ever experienced in my entire life.
 It was nothing short of a nervous breakdown – mental confusion, rapid heartbeat, a stiffening of my joints and muscles, and a total systemic shutdown.

 My first instinct was to blame my village witches and wizards.
 “They have finally got me” I lamented forlornly to my bewildered friends in the room.
 I dejectedly called my devoted fiancée to console her in advance for my imminent untimely death, and managed to call my cousin living in the same city in a desperate last-ditch attempt to avoid insanity and death.
 “Sis, I am losing my mind, I am dying, come and get me”, I pleaded.

 My cousin eventually showed up and, along with my friends, shepherded me to her house amid my ceaseless maniacal rantings.
 It was only after a few hours of induced sleep that my condition improved, and by daybreak, I woke up to find my sanity and life intact.
 What could have happened?
 Did my village people send the proverbial evil arrow to strip me of my sanity and/or life as we see in African movies?
 Or do I have underlying and unresolved health issues that I didn’t know about?
 It only made sense to assume that there ought to be a medical explanation, failing which I would consider appeasing my village people.
 So off to the hospital I went.